audiokinetic/ReaWwise/Readme.md

 git clone https://github.com/audiokinetic/ReaWwise.git
 cd ReaWwise
 git submodule update --init
-mkdir build
+cmake -B build
-cmake --build ./build --target ReaWwise --config Release
+cmake --build build --target ReaWwise --config Release
 ```
-After the binary is built, move it to the REAPER UserPlugins directory.
+After the binary is built, move it to the REAPER [UserPlugins directory](#userplugins-directory).
 If REAPER is open, restart the application.
 The extension is available in the **Extensions** menu.

+## Basic Usage
+1. Open your REAPER and Wwise projects.
+2. Configure your REAPER render settings appropriately.
+The render settings determine which files will be transferred to Wwise.
+3. Open ReaWwise and configure settings such as the Originals Subfolder (optional), Import Destination, Wwise Structures, and so on.
+4. Preview the audio files and Wwise objects to be transfered in the Preview Panel.
+4. Click **Transfer To Wwise** to transfer the audio files and create the corresponding Wwise objects.

+## UserPlugins Directory
+- Windows:  %appdata%\REAPER\UserPlugins
+- Mac: ~/Library/Application Support/REAPER/UserPlugins

 ## Other Resources
 Refer to the [ReaWwise User Guide](https://audiokinetic.com/library/reawwise) for more information regarding usage, installation and troubleshooting of the extension.

+For general questions about usage, refer to Audiokinetic's [Community Q&A](https://www.audiokinetic.com/qa/ask).

 ## Contributing
-The repository is not open to pull request but in the case of a bug report, bugfix or a suggestions, please feel free to [open an issue](https://github.com/this/ReaWwise/issues).
+The repository is not open to pull request but in the case of a bug report, bugfix or a suggestions, please feel free to [open an issue](https://github.com/audiokinetic/ReaWwise/issues).

+Feature requests can also be submitted to the [feature request section](https://www.audiokinetic.com/qa/feature-requests/) of Audiokinetic's Community Q&A. Use ReaWwise as the Category when submitting a question.

 ## Legal
 Copyright © 2020 [Audiokinetic Inc.](https://audiokinetic.com) All rights reserved.